Security-Onion-Solutions/securityonion-docs/nids.rst

    **For ETPRO configurations - Airgap:**

-    Following the procedure outlined here: `ETPRO in Airgap Environments`_ During this migration, it is imporant to use the builtin ``Emerging Threats`` Airgap config profile.
+    Following the procedure outlined here: `ETPRO in Airgap Environments`_ During this migration, it is important to use the builtin ``Emerging Threats`` Airgap config profile.

    **For proxy configurations:**